-Although the United Nations classifies education as a human right belonging to every child, about 100 million children around the world face barriers, sometimes seemingly insurmountable ones, that keep them from going to school.
-Environmental problems like climate change, storms, floods, natural disasters, and energy shortages make the job of educating the poor a difficult one in many areas of the world.
+Although the United Nations classifies education as a human right belonging to every child, about 100 million children worldwide face barriers, sometimes seemingly insurmountable ones, that keep them from going to school.
+Environmental problems like climate change, storms, floods, natural disasters, and energy shortages make educating the poor difficult in many areas of the world.

 Fortunately, schools are not limited to rows of desks, stacks of textbooks, and linoleum hallways.
 They can be caves, boats, or train platforms.
 Yes, there’s a whole world of unusual and amazing schools out there!